 You should mail only those items that you will not need to have immediately upon your arrival.
 Since packages have been known to be delayed in the mail, it is a good idea to bring with you the items you will need immediately.

-Residential facilities will not be open prior to August 18.
+Residential facilities will not be open prior to opening day.
 Please understand that this package holding service is made available to you because we cannot otherwise accommodate students or belongings that

 As a helpful hint for packing, please remember that almost everything you bring to campus must be taken back home with you when the academic year ends in May.
 Although there is some space on campus allotted for residential summer storage, students are limited to a maximum number of 5 boxes per person.
 The university is not responsible for any items left in storage.
 The university cannot store bikes, rolled carpets or mattress pads, furniture, computers, refrigerators, etc.